This post contains affiliate links and we make a small commission for purchases made using these links.

 - Allow cookies to cool for several minutes on the baking sheet to finish cooking.
 Then transfer to a wire rack to cool completely.

-- Store cookies in an airtight container for 3-5 days or freeze for up to three months.
+- Store cookies in an airtight container for 3-5 days or freeze for up to 3 months.

 I love a good oatmeal cookie and the butterscotch is such a nice touch.
 Very good cookie – I’ll make these again!